 What is the magic ticket?
-It’s having multiple bank accounts.
+It’s using multiple bank accounts for budgeting.

-Having multiple bank accounts sounds like it would complicate things, but it truly makes things so much easier!
+Having multiple checking accounts sounds like it would complicate things, but it truly makes things so much easier!
 I promise!

-With traditional banking, of having one checking account and one savings account, all your money is pooled together.
-You may have a written tally of what money is for what purpose, but with more money and over time it can get convoluted, confused, and then whoops, you just spent your home repair money on your weekend away at the beach, oh and your washing machine just broke.
+With traditional banking, you have one checking account and one savings account.
+All your money is pooled together in those two accounts.
+You may have a written tally of what money is for what purpose, but with more money and over time, it can get confusing.
+Then whoops, you just spent your home repair money on your weekend away at the beach.
 Dang it!

 1. Find your bank